SwathiVinod19/daily-calendar/README.md

 ##### Acknowledgements

-I am very grateful to my tutors, TA and peers for the learning and support I watched videos in YouTube and class videos to understand jQuery format as I found it very challenging to use.
+I am very grateful to my tutors, TA, friends and peers for the learning and support I watched videos in YouTube and class videos to understand jQuery format as I found it very challenging to use.